alexandraleah/trash-to-treasure/README.md

 ## To Do
 I plan to add the following features:
-* Redux to handle state and allow the map's zoom level and current centering to be returned to when the user navigates away from and then back to the map page.
+* Redux to handle state and allow the map's zoom level and current centering to be returned to when the user navigates away from and then back to the map page
 * User accounts
 * A list view of items sorted by distance from user's current location